pennions/JET/README.md

 - Clean (write as little syntax as possible)
 - Logic free (Single responsibility)

+&nbsp;
-# 3. Architecture
+# 4. Architecture
-For designing this templating engine I've implemented the View and ViewModel part of MVVM (Model View ViewModel).
+For designing this templating engine I have implemented the View and ViewModel part of MVVM (Model View ViewModel).

 The view is build based on the viewmodel, which gives a pre-rendered state.
 Then it can be interpolated (fill in the properties) with the same viewmodel.
-So if your viewmodel structure never changes, you can re-use the same rendered template even if it's contents changes.
+So if your viewmodel structure never changes, you can re-use the same rendered template even if its contents changes.

+&nbsp;
-# 4. Viewmodel
+# 5. Viewmodel
 A viewmodel is a JSON object.

 Example: